Pritangshu-2004/Portfolio/README.md

 Navigation bar to different sections (About, Projects, Skills, etc.) - Not currently implemented, but sections are prepared.
 Social media links
 Call to action button

+this is the link to the page here:- https://pritangshu-2004.github.io/Portfolio/